jonpierce/classic-retweet/README.md

 Adds classic-style retweets to #NewTwitter.
 Because sometimes you want to rock it old school.

 Currently comes in two flavors: 1) a Chrome extension, and 2) a bookmarklet (see code below).
+Want a Firefox version?
+Have feedback? <a href="mailto:jonpierce+classic-retweet@gmail.com?subject=Classic Retweet">Email me</a>.

 <pre>
 <code>